 The Corporation's results of operations are dependent, in part, on its lending business.
-The nature and credit quality of the Corporation's and the Lending Fund's loan portfolio, including the quality of the collateral security that it obtains, will impact upon the return it is able to generate.
+The nature and credit quality of the Corporation's and the Lending Funds' respective loan portfolios, including the quality of the collateral security that they each obtain, will impact upon the return they are each able to generate.
 Risks associated with the Corporation's lending business include the following risks.